unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-4/lesson-1_Deploy Contracts.md

 > Before deploying contracts on the testnet, you can thoroughly test the contracts using `JS VM`, as it doesn't require gas and deployment is quick.

-Do you recall that we received test tokens on the `Polygon Mumbai` testnet initially?
+Do you recall that we received test tokens on the `Polygon Amoy` testnet initially?
 Next, our task is to deploy the `Whitelist.sol` and `Shield.sol` contracts on this testnet.

 Click on the "Connected" button in the upper-right corner and then select "Disconnect".